French Immersion Residential Program in France

-My wife Isabelle is also an experienced French teacher, and my two sons Loeiz (14) and Vivien (10) are fluent in French English just like us, since we all lived in England for a while.
+I am separated and live part time with my two sons Loeiz (16) and Vivien (12) who are fluent in French English just like me, since we all lived in England for a while.
 My girlfriend visits as much as she can during the weekends.

-We are all excited to welcome you – traveling alone or with your family – in our renovated bastide (farm of the Lot et Garonne region) and let you experience a true French familial immersion, and of course, help you progress in French!
+We are all excited to welcome you – traveling alone or with your family – in our renovated bastide (farm of the Lot et Garonne region) and let you experience a true French immersion, and of course, help you progress in French!

 Your Room and Private Bathroom in France

-In our house, we can accommodate up to 3 people sharing the same room and bathroom in a large bed for two + a single bed if need be, but arrangements can be made with a friend who lives nearby should you come with more people.
+In my house, I can accommodate up to 3 people sharing the same room and bathroom in a large bed for two + a single bed if need be, but arrangements can be made with a friend who lives nearby should you come with more people.

 Your room is a very private en-suite with a double bed, private bathroom with bathtub, sink and toilet.